AmpereComputing/terraform-azure-ampere-vm/README.md

 ## Description

-Terraform code to launch a Ampere virtual machine on Microsoft Azure.
+Terraform code to launch a Ampere virtual machines on Microsoft Azure.

 ## Requirements